 NordVPN is yet another promising contender.
 It provides great performance at a reasonable price.

-The Winner: According to our speed test, ExpressVPN takes the first position, thanks to its higher than average speed and low latency.
-NordVPN ranks second while Avast SecureLine not too far behind.
+The Winner: According to our speed test, ExpressVPN takes the first position, thanks to its higher-than-average speed and low latency.
+NordVPN ranks second while Avast SecureLine is not too far behind.

 Avast SecureLine vs NordVPN vs ExpressVPN –Ease of use (Setup/Interface)

 VPNs need to be intuitive for the user while performing as expected.
-Most people who use VPNs are casual users that want additional security for work-related activities or streaming their favorite show.
+Most people who use VPNs are casual users that want additional security for work-related activities or streaming their favorite shows.

 Therefore, we compared Avast SecureLine, ExpressVPN, and NordVPN based on user accessibility.